efoertsch/gliderFlightPlanner/README.md

 pip install -r requirements.txt
 ```

-3. Run the Flask app:
+3. Run the Flask app.
+On Mac you may need to use alternate port as 5000 is used by MacOS
 ```
-flask run
+flask run       or flask run --port 8000    (eg. for MacOS)
 ```

-4. Open a web browser and navigate to `http://127.0.0.1:5000/` to access the app.
+4. Open a web browser and navigate to `http://127.0.0.1:5000/` (or 'http://127.0.0.1:8000/' to access the app.

 ## Usage